arkalsekar/Learn-Javascript/README.md

-# Learn Javascript

-A Javascript Reference Repository, which was initially created for my refernce is now open.
-Any one can Learn and Add more Content to the Repository.
+A Javascript reference repository which was initially created for my reference is now open for everyone.
+Any one can Learn and Add more Content to this repository.
 Feel Free to use it, fork it and also contribute if you want.

 ## Table of Content